cytopia/mysqldump-secure/doc/COMPRESSION.md

 ### Final filesize

-This is the resulting file size from `ls -lh`
+This is the resulting file size from `ls -lh`.

 |                    | gzip -9 | bzip2 -9 | pbzip2 -9 |
 |--------------------|---------|----------|-----------|